barryf/craft-alfred-workflow/README.md

 Set the `spaceId` environment variable to match your Craft space.
 You can find this from a deeplink, when clicking on Copy Deeplink.

 ## Opening search results
-- `cs` -- Open Craft and search for a document by title.
+- `cs` - Open Craft and search for a document by title.

 ## Creating a new document
-- `cn` -- Create a new document with input as title.
+- `cn` - Create a new document with input as title.

+---

+## Changelog

+- 0.2 - Fix bug with specifying the spaceId variable.
+- 0.1 - Initial release.